Secure by Design

 - people and processes may lead to either unintentional or intentional errors that may compromise security.

-- System z provides an ability to host more work with less effort than alternative architectures.
+- IBM Z provides an ability to host more work with less effort than alternative architectures.

-- System z can run at a lower cost than alternatives as there are far few parts and environmental costs
+- IBM Z can run at a lower cost than alternatives as there are far few parts and environmental costs

 Collaboration vs. Compartmentalization